Samworth27/T2A1/README.md

 ---

 ## Q10 - Describe the integrity aspects of the relational database model.
-Your description should include information about the types of data integrity and how they can be enforced in a relational database.
+Your description should include information about the types of data integrity and how they can be enforced in a relational database

 ### Constraints